TDP43 Seeding Mouse Models

 Home » Neurology Research Models and Services » ALS models and services » ALS models – TDP-43 Seeding Mouse Models

-Injection of brain extracts from these diseases in the brain of mice closely mimics the structural features of the TDP-43 aggregates found in patients and allows studying of TDP-43 spreading as a therapeutic readout.
+TDP-43 seeding mouse models are established by injecting brain extracts from patients affected by TDP-43 proteinopathy.
+TAR DNA binding protein (TDP-43) encoded by TARDBP gene, is a major protein involved in the pathogenesis of Amyothropic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
+Therefore, injection of brain extracts from these diseases in the brain of mice closely mimics the structural features of TDP-43 aggregates found in patients, and allows studying the pathologic spreading of TDP-43 in response to novel compounds as a therapeutic readout.

-InnoSer has extensive experience with seeding-based ALS mouse models, based on both recombinant and patient-derived seeds.
-Brain extracts from other FTD patients can also be used, mimicking the unique disease pathophysiology.
-The choice of the patient brain source depends on the disease of interest.
+As part of our specialised preclinical research services, InnoSer offers research services including efficacy studies in TDP-43 seeding mouse models, using either recombinant and/or patient-derived seeds.
+Accordingly, brain extracts from both ALS and FTD patients can be used, mimicking the unique disease pathophysiology, with the choice of the brain source extracts ultimately depending on your target disease of interest.

 Take advantage of InnoSer’s preclinical contract research expertise in modelling TDP-43 pathology, flexibility, and collaborative approach for your research.
 Our in-house neurology experts have long-standing experience working with seeding-based ALS, but also other neurodegenerative disease models.
 We are happy to help guide your decision on study design fit for your current research goals.